simpleidserver/SimpleIdServer/docs/documentation/openid/persistence.md

 ## SQLServer

 > [!WARNING]
 > A SimpleIdServer template exists to create OPENID server with EF support.
+> * Execute the command line `dotnet new openidefbs4 -n OpenId`.
+> * Create the migration scripts `dotnet ef migrations add Init`.
-Execute the command line `dotnet new openidefbs4` and don't forget to update the `CONNECTIONSTRING` parameter in the files `OpenIDMigration.cs` and `Startup.cs` before running the solution.
+> * Update the `CONNECTIONSTRING` parameter in the files `OpenIDMigration.cs` and `Startup.cs` before running the solution.

 **Pre-requisite** : [OPENID server must be installed](/documentation/openid/installation.html) in the Visual Studio Solution.